victorursu/visual-diff-tool/README.md

 }
 ```

+`"removeFolderAfterSync": true` means that after the S3 sync the local /public/results folder that stores the screenshots will be removed.

 #### 🛡️ S3 Bucket Configuration

 To allow proper access to your files, configure the following **CORS policy** for your S3 bucket: